St. Jude Family of Websites

 St. Jude Children's Research Hospital Home

-Investigating fundamentals of innate immunity, including inflammasomes and inflammatory cell death, PANoptosis, in infectious and inflammatory disease and cancer
+Providing fundamental insights into innate immunity, including inflammasomes and inflammatory cell death, PANoptosis, to discover therapeutic targets in infectious and inflammatory diseases and cancer.

-Innate immunity is the first line of defense against infectious disease.
-The resulting inflammation is the first response to infection and injury.
-Pathogen sensing and signaling in innate immune and barrier cells drive inflammation to combat infection.
-Excessive or chronic inflammation can contribute to the development of many diseases including autoimmune disorders and cancer.
-Our laboratory seeks to gain fundamental insight into innate immune mechanisms to identify novel processes and new molecular targets.
-This will inform the development of therapeutic strategies.
+Innate immunity is the first line of defense against disease.
+Sensing pathogens and homeostatic disruptions leads to signaling in innate immune and barrier cells that drives inflammation and cell death to combat infection or tumorigenesis.
+However, aberrant, excessive or chronic inflammation and cell death can contribute to the development of many diseases including autoinflammatory and autoimmune disorders and cancer.
+Our laboratory seeks to gain fundamental insights into innate immune mechanisms to identify new processes, sensors and signaling molecules.
+This will inform the development of novel therapeutic strategies.

-PANoptosis is a prominent unique lytic, innate immune, inflammatory cell death pathway initiated by innate immune sensors and driven by caspases and RIPKs through multiprotein PANoptosome complexes.
 We identified ZBP1 as the first innate immune sensor to form a PANoptosome and induce PANoptosis.
-Building on this initial discovery, our work has elucidated several infectious agents, cytokine signaling pathways, and inflammatory syndromes that activate PANoptosis, implicating this process in infectious and autoinflammatory diseases, cancer, and beyond.
-To date, we have identified multiple PANoptosome complexes, including the ZBP1-, NLRC5- and NLRP12-, RIPK1-, and AIM2-PANoptosomes, and described their roles in disease.
-Additionally, we have found that IRF1 is a key upstream regulator required for PANoptosis.
-Furthermore, we recently discovered that TNF and IFN-γ released during disease, specifically during COVID-19, drive PANoptosis to induce further cytokine release, tissue damage, and death, providing the first mechanistic definition for cytokine storm.
-Neutralizing TNF and IFN-γ reduces SARS-CoV-2–induced mortality in mice.
-Conversely, we also showed that activating this pathway in cancer with TNF and IFN-γ treatment, or with IFN and nuclear export inhibitor treatment to modulate the ZBP1-ADAR1 pathway and drive ZBP1-PANoptosome formation, can regress tumors in murine models.
-Overall, PANoptosis is now implicated in driving innate immune responses and inflammation across the disease spectrum.
+Building on this initial discovery, our work continues to elucidate pathogens, cytokine signaling pathways, and inflammatory syndromes that activate PANoptosis, implicating this process in infectious and autoinflammatory diseases, cancer, and beyond.
+To date, we have identified multiple PANoptosome complexes, including the ZBP1-, NLRP3-, NLRC5- and NLRP12-, RIPK1-, and AIM2-PANoptosomes, and described their roles in disease.
+Furthermore, we made transformative contributions to the cytokine field, defining the mechanistic basis for cytokine storm.
+Overall, PANoptosis is now implicated in driving innate immune responses and inflammation across the disease spectrum, and our lab is continuing to investigate the physiological roles of this process.

 Thirumala-Devi Kanneganti, PhD